NBISweden/workshop_omics_integration/precourse.md

 #### <img border="0" src="https://www.svgrepo.com/show/7421/computer.svg" width="25" height="25"> Programming with R and Python
 ***

 The course will be taught using both R and Python depending on the tools available.
-While you will be able to follow all lectures and exercises conceptually, it is easier if you get acquainted with programming in both languages:
+While you will be able to follow all lectures and exercises conceptually, you should be familiar with basic usage of both programming languages as these are **requirements for the course**:
 - R (part_1): [https://swcarpentry.github.io/r-novice-inflammation/](https://swcarpentry.github.io/r-novice-inflammation/)
 - R (part_2): [http://swcarpentry.github.io/r-novice-gapminder/](http://swcarpentry.github.io/r-novice-gapminder/)
 - Python (part_1):[https://swcarpentry.github.io/python-novice-inflammation/](https://swcarpentry.github.io/python-novice-inflammation/)